-In an effort to better understanding of the natural heritage of our region, Conserving Carolina is interested in locating rare and unique plants, animals, and habitats that have been found in Polk County, but not reported for many years.
+In an effort to better understand the natural heritage of our region, Conserving Carolina is interested in locating rare and unusual plants, animals, and habitats that may exist in Polk County.

 Help Find Us Find Rare and Unusual Species